Psalm 22 (Bruckner): Setting

-The 131-bar work in E-flat major is scored for SATB choir and soloists, and piano.
+The 131-bar work in E♭ major is scored for SATB choir and soloists, and piano.

 The setting of the first part is in general homophone, with a few imitations on "So will ich nichts Übles fürchten", "Du has bereitet einen Tisch", "wie herrlich ist er!" and "Und deine Barmherzigkeit".
 As in Bruckner's contemporaneous Magnificat the verses are sung as an Arioso alternatingly by the choir and the soloists.
 From bar 43 onwards, the last verse is sung by the choir as a fugue, which evolves, on bar 115, in an ending a cappella Chorale.

 Discography

 There are three recordings of this work: